Let us change our traditional attitude to the construction of programs:

 This book is written in R Markdown.
-This means that — behind the scenes — a plethora of R packages are solving complicated problems to eventually create an output document that is both functional and aesthetically pleasing.
-Fortunately, I do not need to worry about all this, as much more experienced programmers have solved highly specialized tasks and shared the results of their efforts in the form of R packages.60 In fact, by not only letting me combine text with code, but also by separating form from content, using R Markdown lets me focus on content while I am writing this sentence, and worry about formatting later.61
+This means that — behind the scenes — a plethora of R packages are solving tricky formatting and positioning problems to eventually create a document that is both functional and aesthetically pleasing.
+Fortunately, I do not need to worry about all this, as much more experienced programmers have solved highly specialized tasks and shared the results of their efforts in the form of R packages.84 In fact, by not only letting me combine text with code, but also by separating form from content, using R Markdown lets me focus on content while I am writing this sentence, and worry about formatting later.85

 F.1.1 Mixing text and code

-Actually, we have encountered many different code chunks in this book: They are printed as the grey boxes that surround snippets of R code.
-Whenever we also saw the results of some code evaluation (e.g., the result of some calculation or visualization), the process of mixing text and code succeeded and resulted in a document that merged text, code, and the results from evaluating code.
+Actually, we have encountered a large number of code chunks in this book: They are printed as the grey boxes that surround snippets of R code.
+Whenever we also saw some outcome of evaluating code (e.g., the results of a calculation, or a visualization), the process of mixing text and code succeeded and resulted in a document that merged text, code, and the results from evaluating code.

 When first encountering R Markdown, it may be confusing why some things you type do not show up exactly in the same way in your output document — and especially why it makes sense that many things you type later show up differently or not at all.
 To understand why the distinction between input and output documents make sense, we need to explain the basic idea behind a markup language.